eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

 Advance user cases
 ------------------

-In the following paragraphs, we are going to show different features of the Discovery Server that allows to hold a robust structure over the node's network.
+The following paragraphs are going to show different features of the Discovery Server that allows to hold a robust structure over the node's network.

 Server Redundancy
 ^^^^^^^^^^^^^^^^^

-Using the Fast DDS tool, we can create several servers, and we can connect each of our nodes to as many servers as we want.
+By using the Fast DDS tool several servers can be created, and the nodes can be connected to as many servers as desired.
 This allows to have a safe redundancy network that will work even if some servers or nodes shut down unexpectedly.

 Next schema shows a simple architecture that will work with server redundancy: